Income Tax on ETF (Exchange Traded Funds) in India

 2. Fees and investments in ETFs are lower than Mutual Funds since there is no fund manager to make investment decisions on behalf of the investor.

-3. ETFs do not have a lock-in period and investors can sell it anytime.
-Mutual Funds like ELSS of 3 years reduces the liquidity of investors.
+3. ETFs do not have a lock-in period and investors can sell them anytime.
+Mutual Funds like ELSS of 3 years reduce the liquidity of investors.

 How are Gold ETFs different from Gold Mutual Funds?